-The Office of International Programs and Services will host a required in person orientation program on Thursday, August 17th.
+The Office of International Programs and Services will host a required in person orientation program.
 More information is located here: https://oips.gmu.edu/attend-orientation/ As part of your required orientation program, I will also schedule a J-1 compliance meeting.